silverstar194/Kinect_Motion_RF/README.md

 ### Pre and Post Processing

+In post processing the frames needed to be trimmed to scaled.
+I found a memory issue in PIL image proccessing library and was only able to use 3 threads even with 144gb of memory.
+Some images ended up comsuming 30gb+.

 ### Scale
 The humans needed to be scaled in two ways:
 + 1. Body proportions needed to be accurate to real life